marcusbadillo/learning-lab/cyber-security/blue-team/malicious-js-reverse engineering.md

 # Deconstruction of a Web Security Software Botnet Detection via Malicious JavaScript

+> In order to prevent effective reverse engineering, you must use an obfuscation tool.

 ## Executive Summary

 During routine browsing activity, the user was redirected from a sign-up form to a secondary webpage that attempted to load a known malicious JavaScript resource:

-Due to business details exposure this is referenced as xxxxxx.com
+Due to business details exposure this is re and toolsferenced as xxxxxx.com

 Web Security application (name withheld for privacy and abstraction) intercepted the request and classified it as malicious, consistent with botnet distribution, malvertising infrastructure, or injection-based compromise.